AdvancedComputationalDesign-SDU/ACD25-Portfolio-Kongslev/A1/README.md

    - **Else** (distance between 0.5 and 1)
       - blend the color from green to blue

+7. **Create a distance gradient combined with a random noise pattern**
+    - **Set values**
+        - Set distance_weight = 0.6
+        - Set noise_weight = 0.4
+        - Set mid_point = 0.5
+    - Create a coordinate grid with the size of the canvas
+    - Calculate the distance from each pixel to the center
+    - Normalize the distance to a value between 0 (center) and 1 (corner)
+    - Generate a 2D random noise array with values between 0 and 1
+    - Combine distance and noise:
+         - combined = normalized_distance * (distance_weight + noise_weight * noise)
+    - Split the combined array into two masks:
+        - mask1: pixels <= mid_point (inner gradient)
+        - mask2: pixels > mid_point  (outer gradient)

+    - **Assign RGB colors based on masks**
+        - mask1: blend red → green
+        - mask2: blend green → blue

 7. **Display the final gradient pattern**
    - Use Matplotlib to display the image
    - add a title to the canvas
    - turn off the axis

 8. **Save the images to a folder**